harvard-lil/LeftToRight/README.md

 In the command itself, you can specify a transformation by passing— 1337, shifted, or nicknames— or no transformation by passing 'normal'.
 Without specifying, the command follows the default behavior or choosing a random transformation a a little over half the time.

+If you're doing development on this application, use [poetry](https://python-poetry.org/) to manage Python packages, but make sure to run

+    poetry export -o requirements.txt

+for deployment purposes, if there are any changes to `poetry.lock`.